 The facility conducts all sampling tests in the onsite laboratory located adjacent to and west of the Intake Processing area.
 All sample containers are matched to the barcode that is applied to the individual transformers in the intake area.

 The samples have hexane and hydro sulfuric acid added to them in preparation for use in the facility's gas chromatic spectrometer to determine the PCB content of the oil samples.
-Once the PCB contents have been established, the discarded samples are satellite accumulated in a five-gallon container.
-The container was closed and labeled as "Hazardous Waste."
-When full, the contents of the satellite container are then transferred to the PCB ancillary area located to the southeast of the intake assembly lines.
-These samples are subsequently consolidated into "PCB"-labeled gaylord boxes before eventual transport.
-All waste containers are labeled as "PCB waste" only.
+Once the PCB contents have been measured, the discarded samples are satellite accumulated in a five-gallon container.
+The container was closed, labeled as "Hazardous Waste" and contained glass sample vials.
+When full, the contents of the satellite container are then transferred to the PCB Ancillary Area, consolidated into "PCB"-labeled gaylord boxes and dated before eventual transport.

-The laboratory had evacuation routes and emergency procedures posted inside by the door.
 No deficiencies were noted in this area.

-PCB Ancillary area/Universal Waste storage area:
+PCB Ancillary Area/Universal Waste storage area:

-The PCB Ancillary Area (PAA) is located behind the intake processing area along the southern wall of the warehouse building.
-The PAA houses consolidated laboratory PCB wastes and transformers that contain used oils having between 50-499 ppm of PCBs.
-These transformers are separated from the rest of the waste by a concrete berm (Photo 3).
-The oils generated in the PAA from the transformers are pumped into the PCB storage room which is located on the opposite side of the southern wall of the warehouse.
+The PCB Ancillary Area (PAA) is located adjacent to the intake processing area along the southern wall of the warehouse building (Photo 1).
+This area is for storage of consolidated laboratory PCB wastes and transformers that contain used oils having between 50-499 ppm of PCBs.
+The used oil from these transformers are pumped into the PCB storage room located on the opposite side of the southern wall of the warehouse.
+A concrete berm separates them from the rest of waste storage.